the practical kitchen

 an animated gif of a fully stretched and dimpled focaccia with two hands pressing the dough into the top corners of a sheet tray to make sure the dough takes up the full sheet tray.

-Pinch it together to patch thin spots, and push it outwards into the corners of the pan if it hasn't gotten to them yet.
-Don't worry if the dough tears a little, it will be just fine.
+Pinch it together to patch thin spots, and push it outwards into the corners of the pan if it hasn't gotten there yet.
+Don't worry if the dough tears a little; it will be just fine.

 The Saltwater Brine